Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Restrictions on U.S. Seeds Exports

 For many major field crops, Canada’s Seeds Act generally prohibits the sale or advertising for sale in Canada, or import into Canada, of any variety of seed that is not registered with Canada’s Food Inspection Agency (CFIA).
 Canada’s variety registration gives CFIA an oversight role in maintaining and improving quality standards for grains in Canada.
 The registration is designed to facilitate and support seed certification and the international trade of seed; verify claims made, which contributes to a fair and accurate representation of varieties in the marketplace; and to facilitate varietal identity, trait identity, and traceability in the marketplace to ensure standards are met.
 However, there are concerns that the variety registration system is slow and cumbersome, and disadvantages U.S. seed and grain exports to Canada.
 Under the Canada Grain Act, only grain of varieties produced from seed of varieties registered under the Seeds Act may receive a grade higher than the lowest grade allowable in each class.
 The USMCA includes a commitment to discuss issues related to seed regulatory systems.
+In January 2021, CFIA announced that it was beginning seed regulatory modernization efforts.
 The United States will continue to discuss with Canada steps to modernize and streamline Canada’s variety registration system.